choiseoyoon0330/RotoNet/README.md

 # RotoNet
-Project Repository for &lt;Introduction to Generative AI>
+This is the project repository for the course &lt;Introduction to Generative AI>.